pfalcon/ScratchABlock/docs/ir-why-not.md

 LLVM IR is by definition in SSA form, and converting normal code to SSA form (and back) is a task on its own.
-Also, LLVM IR has obfuscation features like implicit labels (TODO: ref ticket).
+Also, LLVM IR has obfuscation features like implicit labels (https://llvm.org/bugs/show_bug.cgi?id=16043).
 Finally, LLVM IR is strictly typed, with high-level types.
 These are counter-productive for disassembly representation, where machine instruction deal with simple, dynamic types.

 BinNavi REIL, Valgrind VEX
 --------------------------